 Track: Cancer Genomics & Metabolomics

-The main concept and idea of oncogenomics is to check new group of oncogenes or tumour suppressor genes that may give new areas of research into cancer diagnosis, predicting clinical outcome of cancers and new targets for cancer therapies.
-Oncogenomics is a sub-field of genomics that characterizes cancer-associated or cancer related genes.
+The main concept and idea of oncogenomics are to check a new group of oncogenes or tumour suppressor genes that may give new areas of research into cancer diagnosis, predicting clinical outcome of cancers and new targets for cancer therapies.
+Oncogenomics is a sub-field of genomics that characterizes cancer-associated or cancer-related genes.
 It focuses mainly on genomic, epigenomic and transcript alterations in cancer.
 The Gleevec, Herceptin and Avastin are the targeted cancer therapies which gave a new way for oncogenomics to elucidate new targets for cancer treatment.
 The metabolome represents the collection of all metabolites in a biological cell, tissue, organ or organism that are the end products of cellular processes and gives physiology of the given cell.
 One of the challenging aspects of systems biology and functional genomics is to integrate proteomic, transcriptomic, and metabolomic information which provide a better understanding of cellular biology.